Kacegz/Memory-Card/README.md

 # Memory card game
-Level up your memory for free with this online memory card game Click on the images to get points
+Level up your memory with this online memory card game Click on the images to get points

 If you click the same image twice, you lose